SammyShaw/SammyShaw.github.io/_posts/2025-04-01-fantasy-bball-ranker.md

 The code above returns a dataframe of 66 statistical columns and 550+ rows (players), which get added every time a new players sees the court in the season.

-A select sample of the raw data, showing three superstars and one lesser-known player.

 #### Sample of raw NBA player data